BPHarris/godot-console/README.md

 - `function_name` : the name of the method/function that implements the command (optional, default = `command_name`)
 - `command_arguments` : the names and types of the command/functions arguments (optional, default = empty)
 - `description` : a description of the commands function (optional)
-- `help` : a help string for the command, usually a usage style string (optional)
+- `help` : a help string for the command, usually a usage style string (optional, default = automatically derived)

 If a result is returned, it will be printed to the console.